BorgWarner Inc.

 BorgWarner continued to supply asbestos brake pads until 1975, and made asbestos clutches through the 1980s.

-These products exposed many automotive workers to asbestos, putting them at risk of developing asbestos-related diseases such as malignant mesothelioma.
-Many workers who developed these diseases filed lawsuits against BorgWarner claiming that their illnesses were caused by its asbestos products.
+These products exposed many car workers to asbestos, putting them at risk of developing asbestos-related diseases such as malignant mesothelioma.
+Many workers who developed these diseases filed lawsuits against BorgWarner, claiming its asbestos products caused their illnesses.

 These lawsuits have cost the company millions of dollars.
 In 2016, BorgWarner set aside $703.6 million ($440.6 million after taxes), which was estimated to cover pending and future asbestos claims for the next 50 years.
 In 2019, BorgWarner divested the subsidiary that held its asbestos liabilities to an insurance group.

-Headquartered in Auburn Hills, Michigan, BorgWarner no longer makes asbestos-containing products.
-Today it manufactures products for combustion, hybrid and electric vehicles.
+BorgWarner, headquartered in Auburn Hills, Michigan, no longer manufactures asbestos-containing products.
+Today, it manufactures products for combustion, hybrid and electric vehicles.

 On Oct.
 30, 2019, BorgWarner divested BorgWarner Morse TEC, the subsidiary that held all its asbestos liabilities, to Enstar Holdings LLC.
-Enstar is an insurance group, and this is the second time it has acquired a company’s asbestos liabilities.
+Enstar is an insurance group; this is the second time it has acquired a company’s asbestos liabilities.
 The first was Dana Corporation in 2016.

 BorgWarner paid Enstar $172 million to take over Morse TEC.